-According to Six Sigma Daily, The concept of Forming, Storming, Norming and Performing (FSNP) describes the four stages of psychological development a team goes through as they work on a project.
-Teams move through each stage as they overcome challenges, learn to work together and eventually focus on accomplishing a shared goal.
+According to Six Sigma Daily, Forming, Storming, Norming, and Performing (FSNP) describe the four stages of psychological development a team goes through as they work on a project.
+Teams move through each stage as they overcome challenges, learn to work together, and eventually focus on accomplishing a shared goal.

-It’s been quite an effective model for Jen to look at what’s happening around her team, see how it’s behaving, and define the stage the team may be in.
-Communicating this process to her team ultimately helps everyone navigate their tasks and relationships better across the company.
+Jen has found the model to be extremely useful when she needs to step back and look at how her team is performing.
+She can identify behavior and use it to define the stage the team may be in.
+According to Jen, teaching this process to her team has helped everyone navigate their tasks and relationships better across the company.

 “Storming” lacks the newness and excitement that forming holds, but people are still scrambling to define their roles and figure each others’ places out during this stage.
-This can obviously lead to conflict, which can quickly turn into passive aggressive behavior, or just turtling and seeking something new that feels safer and better.
+This can lead to conflict, which can turn into passive aggressive behavior or just retreating and seeking something new that feels safer and better.

 “You can see people catastrophizing,” Jen says.
-“It’s a really scary part of a team.”
+“It’s a really scary time for a team.”

 “A lot of things can come into perspective,” says Jen.
 “You could think, ‘yes, people are frustrated’ or ‘yes, this is confusing, how do I create certainty?’
 How do I tell people that we’re on this journey so that they understand that this is normal?”